KHanghoj/DamMet/README.md

 The model is implemented as a two step procedure.
 The first step recovers a maximum likelihood estimate (MLE) of the position specific deamination rates for methylated and unmethylated cytosine residues.
 The second step, making use of these deamination rates, returns a MLE of the methylation level in a user-defined genomic window.
 The two step procedure as implemented in DamMet is fully

 ## Installation ##
 DamMet is dependent on [htslib](https://github.com/samtools/htslib.git) and [nlopt](https://nlopt.readthedocs.io/en/latest).
 Both software will be downloaded and installed with DamMet.
-Additionally, [zlib](https://zlib.net/) and [cmake](https://cmake.org/download) should be globally installed.

 ``` bash
   git clone https://gitlab.com/KHanghoj/DamMet.git
   cd DamMet && make && cd ..
 ```
+[zlib](https://zlib.net/) and [cmake](https://cmake.org/download) should be globally installed.

 ## How to run DamMet ##